frontendpatterns/frontendpatterns.dev/src/content/patterns/props-contract.md

 ---
 # Props Contract

-Specify required and optional properties with their expected types.

 ## Problem

 Without this pattern, the premise that specifying required and optional properties with their expected types falls apart, and small changes trigger cascading regressions.